ZertES vs eIDAS: What Swiss Businesses Need to Know in 2026

 What is eIDAS?

-Swisscom Trust Services operates as a QTSP under eIDAS.
-Swisscom is on the EU Trust List.
-This means seals issued via Swisscom carry EU legal presumption in all 27 member states — regardless of where the document originated.
+Swisscom Trust Services operates as a QTSP under eIDAS and appears on the EU Trust List.
+Seals issued via Swisscom carry EU legal presumption in all 27 member states, regardless of where the document originated.

 The Jurisdiction Question: Which Standard Applies?